There has been a long tradition of cooperation between the federal and provincial/territorial governments in forestry matters.

 The CCFM is composed of fourteen federal, provincial and territorial ministers (elected officials).
 The secretariat for the Council is provided by Natural Resources Canada's Canadian Forest Service.
 Each year, the role of Chairing this Council rotates across jurisdictions according to a pre-determined schedule.
-The 2016-2017 CCFM Chair is Canada:
+The 2019-20 CCFM Chair is the Northwest Territories:

 The Honourable Robert C. McLeod

 Minister of Environment and Natural Resources

 Government of the Northwest Territories